-Siyata Mobile Inc. is a leading global developer of a vehicle mounted, cellular based communications platform over advanced 3G and 4G mobile networks under the Uniden® Cellular and Siyata brands.
+Siyata Mobile Inc. is a leading global developer of a vehicle mounted, cellular based communications platform over advanced 4G mobile networks under the Uniden® Cellular and Siyata brands.
 Siyata commercial vehicle devices are specifically designed for professional vehicles such as trucks, vans, buses, emergency service vehicles, government cars and more.
 The Company's innovative platform is designed to facilitate replacement of the current in vehicle, multi-device status quo with a single device (the flagship Uniden® UV350 4G device) that incorporates voice, Push-to- Talk over Cellular ("PoC"), data fleet management solutions and more.
 The UV350 also supports band 14 for FirstNet compatibility which is the US First Responders 4G LTE network with PoC capabilities that aims to replace aging two-way radio systems currently in use.

-Siyata's customer base includes cellular network operators and their dealers, as well as commercial vehicle technology distributors for fleets of all sizes in Canada, U.S., Europe and the Middle East.
+Siyata's customer base includes cellular network operators and their dealers, as well as commercial vehicle technology distributors for fleets of all sizes in the U.S., Canada, Europe, Australia and the Middle East.

-Siyata launched its flagship 4G UV350 vehicle smartphone device at Bell Mobility in Q4 2018 and AT&T and FirstNet first responder cellular network in Q2 2019.
-Certification with both an additional Tier 1 US and an additional Canadian cellular operator is expected by the end of Q3.
-These are major milestones for the Company following Siyata's seven years' experience of perfecting in-vehicle cellular based technology, industry know-how, vehicle installations, software integration with various PTT solutions and carrier integration.
-The Company believes it is prepared for this U.S rollout and expects strong sales and margin growth in the second half of 2019 and beyond through its global carrier launches of the UV350.
+Siyata launched its flagship 4G UV350 commercial vehicle smartphone device at Bell Mobility in late Q4 2018, at AT&T as well as at their first responder cellular network FirstNet in late Q2 and with Rogers Wireless in early Q4 2019.
+The company is expecting certification from an additional Tier 1 US cellular Carrier within 2019.
+These are major milestones for the Company following Siyata's seven years of experience perfecting in-vehicle cellular based technology, vehicle installations, software integration with various PTT solutions and intensive carrier certifications.
+The Company expects its sales and margin growth in Q3 2019 will continue for the balance of 2019 and beyond through its global carrier launches of the UV350 amongst other devices in its 4G portfolio.